The election of the new President by the Governors, who represent the EBRD’s 71 shareholders, is now provisionally expected to be held on 7-8 October.

 More details about the 2020 election of the EBRD President:

-- The Chair of the Board of Governors invites Governors to submit nominations at least 90 calendar days (i.e. no later than Thursday 13 February) prior to the election at the Annual Meeting;
+- The Chair of the Board of Governors invited Governors to submit nominations at least 90 calendar days (i.e. no later than 13 February) prior to the election, as originally planned, at the Annual Meeting;

-- The nomination period closes after 60 calendar days - no later than Monday 13 April;
+- The nomination period closed after 60 calendar days - no later than 13 April;

-- Individual candidates will take part in hearings with the Board of Directors on Tuesday 28 April, i.e. 15 calendar days prior to the election;
+- Individual candidates will take part in hearings with the Board of Directors, no fewer than 15 calendar days prior to the election;

-- Candidates will also take part in hearings with the Board of Governors on Tuesday 12 May, i.e. two days prior to the election;
+- Candidates will also take part in hearings with the Board of Governors, no less than one calendar day prior to the election.

 (i) be a national of an EBRD member country as of the date of the nomination;